giga-sec/gigaSec-Tech-Notes/README.md

 ### Summary of this readme file
-- **Use a markdown editor that supports hyperlink** to take advantage of my notes
+You'll see this notes as a complete mess if you don't install and **use a markdown editor that supports hyperlink**.

-- **Notes aren't CATEGORIZED into folders** by complete intention and design. **Categorization of each topics** is possible by the file **`3.
+**Notes aren't CATEGORIZED into folders** by complete intention and design. **Categorization of each topics** is possible by the file **`3.
 Notes/+Home.md`**

-- Uses principles in [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten), [Progressive Summarization](https://fortelabs.co/blog/series/ps/), [MOC](https://medium.com/@nickmilo22/in-what-ways-can-we-form-useful-relationships-between-notes-9b9ec46973c6), and [How I Take Smart Notes](https://www.amazon.com/How-Take-Smart-Notes-Nonfiction/dp/1542866502)
+Uses principles in [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten), [Progressive Summarization](https://fortelabs.co/blog/series/ps/), [MOC](https://medium.com/@nickmilo22/in-what-ways-can-we-form-useful-relationships-between-notes-9b9ec46973c6), and [How I Take Smart Notes](https://www.amazon.com/How-Take-Smart-Notes-Nonfiction/dp/1542866502)

-- **You DON'T need to learn how I take notes or learn the mentioned principles above**, simply read "Quick Guide of navigating my notes"
+**You DON'T need to learn how I take notes or learn the mentioned principles above**, simply read "Quick Guide of navigating my notes"

-- Topics in the notes are Programming, VIM, Git, Hacking, Networking, PC-Hardware, Linux, Windows,
+Topics in the notes are Programming, VIM, Git, Hacking, Networking, PC-Hardware, Linux, Windows,

 ---
 ---
 # Contents: